wazuh/wazuh-documentation/source/user-manual/agents/agent-life-cycle.rst

 Removed agent
 -------------

 The life cycle comes to an end when the agent is removed from the manager.
-This can be done through the :doc:`RESTful API<./restful-api/remove>`, :doc:`command line<./remove-agents/remove>`, or Authd (if the force option is enabled).
+This can be done through the :doc:`Wazuh API<./restful-api/remove>`, :doc:`command line<./remove-agents/remove>`, or Authd (if the force option is enabled).